marenwoodruff/has-many-through/README.md

 # Next Steps

 - Add in your authors controllers
-- Connect your books + authors controllers
+- Connect your books + authors controllers (in the controller + models)
 - Add in your authors views

 # Bonus

 - Work on authentication with bcrypt
 - connect your books + users controllers
-- build out your users controller + views
+- build out your users controller
+- build out your user views